Ajayjam97/AzureWork/README.md

  7. While creating the VM make sure to configure it for high availability, low cost consumption & download its ARM template. <br>
  8. An ARM template is a JSON file that can be exported, modified, uploaded & deployed. <br>
  9. If you run Azure Cloud Shell, a storage account under a default resource group would get created for cloud shell. <br>
- 10. Upload your ARM templates to the file share of cloud shell & run command "az deployment group create --resource-group First-rg --template-file template.json --parameters parameters.json" inside the folder in cloud shell.
+ 10. Upload your ARM templates to the file share of cloud shell & run command "az deployment group create --resource-group First-rg --template-file template.json --parameters parameters.json" inside the folder in cloud shell. <br>
  11. VM scale set is a group of seperate VMs sharing the same image.
-They can be used with load balancers to handle unpredictable load.
+They can be used with load balancers to handle unpredictable load.<br>
  12.

  <li>App Services</li>